tum-pbs/PhiFlow/README.md

 ## Features

-* Variety of built-in PDE operations with focus on fluid phenomena, allowing for concise formulation of simulations.
 * Tight integration with PyTorch, Jax and TensorFlow for straightforward neural network training with fully differentiable simulations that can [run on the GPU](https://tum-pbs.github.io/PhiFlow/GPU_Execution.html#enabling-gpu-execution).
+* Built-in PDE operations with focus on fluid phenomena, allowing for concise formulation of simulations.
 * Flexible, easy-to-use [web interface](https://tum-pbs.github.io/PhiFlow/Web_Interface.html) featuring live visualizations and interactive controls that can affect simulations or network training on the fly.
 * Object-oriented, vectorized design for expressive code, ease of use, flexibility and extensibility.
 * Reusable simulation code, independent of backend and dimensionality, i.e. the exact same code can run a 2D fluid sim using NumPy and a 3D fluid sim on the GPU using TensorFlow or PyTorch.